KleinYuan/vue-template/README.md

 # vue-template

+I am a noob to frontend.
+But I would like to get access to an environment which is easier for me to get started to only focus on minor changes that I need to.

+This is one template to provide myself an ILLUSION that I can launch an enviornment with one click.

 ## Where does the template come from

 You don't have to do the following but the document here is for curious folk: